gilfort/CurseOfGaia/README.md

 # CurseOfGaia

-Modlist:
+Modlist: /n

-Actually Additions (by Ellpeck)
+Actually Additions (by Ellpeck)/n
 Additional Loot Tables (by jriwanek)
 Advanced Machines (by Chocohead)
 AppleCore (by squeek502)